 If you are a UK taxpayer, paid through PAYE, your company is almost certainly eligible to offer payroll giving (they may refer to the scheme using a specific brand name, such as Give As You Earn).
 If your employer doesn’t offer a payroll giving scheme, why don’t you suggest it to them?
 It will be easier than they may think, and organisations such as the Charities Aid Foundation (tel: 01732 520011) can offer advice.

-Please contact our Chief Executive, David Russell, at 020 7617 7121 or email dr(at)survivors-fund.org.uk for further information.
+Please contact our please contact our Chief Executive, Françoise Lemagnen or email flemagnen(at)survivors-fund.org.uk, for further information.